bill22290/Kickstarter/README.md

 > varImpPlot(model1)
 ```
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/Model1_Var_Imp.png)
-The Variable Importance plot shows us that the amount of U.S. dollars pledged is the most important variable in the model.
+The Variable Importance plot shows us that the amount of U.S. dollars pledged is by far the most important variable in the model for predicting the classification of a kickstarter project as either a success or failure.

 ### Decision Tree - Rpart
 I want to compare the Random Forest model that I just built, model1, to a decision tree built from the Rpart package in R using the same dataframe.